mahoney1/docs/commercial-paper-query-tutorial-meta.md

 Next hit CONTROL + S to save the file.

-## Step 2.
+### Step 2.
 Implement 'worker' Query class  utility functions into your VSCode project - new file: query.js

 1. Create a new file under the `contract/lib` folder using VSCode - call it `query.js`

-2. Copy the contents of the file `query.js` from the Github repo `github.com/mahoney1/commpaper` that you cloned earlier
+2. Copy the contents of the file `query.js` from the Github repo `github.com/mahoney1/commpaper` that you cloned earlier.

-3. Paste the contents into your VSCode session - you should have all the copied contents in your new query javascript worker file.
+3. Paste the contents into your `query.js` VSCode edit session - you should have all the copied contents in your new query javascript 'worker' file.
+Go ahead and save this file !

 OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older smart contract edition!

-## Step 3.
+### Step 3.
 Upgrade our Smart Contract version using IBP VSCode Extension

-1. We now need to add some changes to the `package.json` file  ie change the version in preparation for the contract upgrade.
+1. We now need to add some changes to the `package.json` file in our project -  ie change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
   - hit CONTROL and S to save it.